-Aker BP holds 87.7percent in Frigg Gamma Delta.
-The remaining shares are held by LOTOS 12.3 percent.
+Aker BP holds a 87.7 percent interest in Frigg Gamma Delta, with the remaining 12.3 percent held by ORLEN Upstream Norway AS.

-3.2.11 Langfjellet (PL442)
+3.2.9 Langfjellet (PL442)

 Langfjellet was discovered by exploration well 25/2-18 with three entry points into the reservoir (A, C and S) in 2016, drilled by Aker BP.
 The well proved oil in sandstones of the Hugin Formation and condensate in the Sleipner Formation.